 The Reliance Team will facilitate this process.

-The package to add the relying site must include a site submission form with applicable supporting documents that is completed by the relying investigator/PI.
+The package to add the relying site must include an Initial Review Application completed by the relying investigator/PI with applicable supporting documents.

 If the study qualifies for a reliance agreement, submit the following to the IRB via IRBNet: